You are here: Start » Technical Issues » Deep Learning Training API

 Namespaces

-• avl: Main namespace containing all public-facing classes and types.
+• avl::DeepLearning: Main namespace containing all public-facing classes and types.

 Classes and Types

-This is the primary class users should interact with for feature detection training.
-It is derived from TrainingBase and provides specialized methods and properties for configuring and managing feature detection tasks.
+These are the primary classes that users should interact with for feature detection or anomaly detection training.
+They are built on top of the TrainingBase and offer specialized methods and properties for configuring and managing feature detection and anomaly detection workflows.

 Constructors